For detailed information about the 2023 priority areas of the Foundation, please get in touch with the respective program representative.

 Starting from January 15, 2019, project proposals can be submitted online, through the Foundation’s website.
 See the detailed information on our website.

-An online project proposal shall be evaluated and a decision shall be made within two months after registration.
+An online project proposal shall be evaluated and a decision shall be made within 8-10 weeks after registration.
 If the budget of the indicated program has been expended and the project proposal is not evaluated at a current stage, an applicant will be notified on postponing the evaluation for the next year.

 It is possible to submit a project if the organization is already implementing the project funded by OSGF.
 The number of concurrent projects should not exceed three.